Fabric Initialization and Switch Discovery

 Important Notes

-• If a border leaf switch has a static route and is placed in maintenance mode, the route from the border leaf switch might not be removed from the routing table of switches in the ACI fabric, which causes routing issues.
+• If you place a border leaf switch with static route in maintenance mode, the route might remain in the routing tables of other switches in the ACI fabric.
+This can cause routing issues.

-• Configure the same static route with the same administrative distance on the other border leaf switch, or
+• Configure the same static route with the same admnistrative distance on the other border leaf switch, or

 • Use IP SLA or BFD for track reachability to the next hop of the static route